albornet/ctxai/README.md

    python src/cluster_data.py
    ```

-   This command executes the clustering process based on your configuration, performing the entire pipeline from data preprocessing to clustering and visualization, and generates results in a new "results" directory.
+   This command executes the clustering process based on your configuration, performing the entire pipeline from data preprocessing to clustering and visualization, and writes all outputs in a new `results` directory.